membraneframework/membrane_demo/webrtc_simple/README.md

 #### HTTPS

-Since application uses HTTPS, certificate and key are needed to run it.
+Since the application uses HTTPS, a certificate and key are needed to run it.
 You generate them with

 ```shell
 openssl req -newkey rsa:2048 -nodes -keyout priv/certs/key.pem -x509 -days 365 -out priv/certs/certificate.pem
 ```

-Note that this certificate is not validated and thus may cause warnings in browser.
+Note that this certificate is not validated and thus may cause warnings in the browser.

-To trust self-signed certificate follow instructions below:
+To trust the self-signed certificate follow the instructions below:

 ```shell
 security import priv/certs/certificate.pem -k ~/Library/Keychains/login.keychain-db
 ```

-Then, find your certificate in Keychains, open it, expand the Trust section and change the SSL setting to "Always Trust".
+Then, find your certificate in Keychains, open it, expand the Trust section, and change the SSL setting to "Always Trust".

 ### Usage

-Run application with:
+Run the application with:

 ```shell
 mix start
 ```

-You can join videochat in:
+You can join the videochat in:
 `https://YOUR-IP-ADDRESS:PORT/NAME-OF-ROOM`, for example [here](https://localhost:8443/room).
-You should see video stream from your and every other peer cameras.
+You should see the video stream from your and every other peer's cameras.

 _You might be asked to grant access to your camera, as some operating systems require that._